Sleep Apnea: What Causes It? Weak Diaphragm Muscles May Be A Huge Factor

 By following our program in our Sleep program you'll be well on your way to a stronger diaphragm, greater lung volume and more oxygen.
 In our Sleep program you'll be well on your way to a stronger diaphragm - and much better oxygen intake.

-My theory is that properly developing the diaphragm as well as the vocal tract will eliminate most OSA.
+From Mike: My theory is that properly developing the diaphragm as well as the vocal tract will eliminate most OSA.
 Some may need dental work and/or weight loss as well.
 Begin here or Consult.